rackerlabs/support-how-to/content/cloud-backup/create-a-maintenance-backup-plan-in-sql-server-2008-r2-using-the-wizard.md

 16. On the Maintenance Plan Wizard Progress page, click **Close**.

-17. When you are returned to the SQL Server&reg; Management Studio main window, press **F5** to refresh the maintenance plan with the new settings.
+17. When you are returned to the SQL Server Management Studio main window, press **F5** to refresh the maintenance plan with the new settings.